 Customer profiles for your clothing brand

-Avatar, customer persona, profiling, target group, they all refer to the same thing – your target customer.
+Avatar, customer persona, profiling, and target group, all refer to the same thing – your target customer.
 By identifying your target customer for your apparel brand, it will be easier to design, strategize your segments and develop an effective marketing plan.

 A customer profile is a detailed description of your ideal customer.
 You can have one or several profiles, but you should never have more than 3.
 If you have too many you lose focus.
-But bear in mind, a customer profile is actually a “group” of people, a generalization and not an actual description of each and every one of your customers.
+But bear in mind, that a customer profile is actually a “group” of people, a generalization, and not an actual description of each and every one of your customers.

 How can you sell to your customers if you don’t know them?